Help your potential matches find common interests.

 Travel: I love travel.
 I used to go to Europe every other year, and

 just got back into that, visiting London in October.
-I like short
+I am planning

-Vegas (many times), So Cal (Disneyland multiple times), West
+Mexico, So Cal (Disneyland multiple times), West Marin/N. Coast

-Marin/N. Coast (multiple weekend trips), Healdsburg (spend most of
+(multiple weekend trips), Healdsburg (spend most of my summer

-my summer weekends there), Arizona, New Orleans, and Washington DC.
+weekends there), Arizona, New Orleans (the Super Bowl!), and

-I just sold my car after 225,000 miles and bought a new one in
+year.
+I just sold my car after 225,000 miles and bought a new one

 Food: I'm in a lifelong search for the world's best burger.